yashsavani/Advanced-Foundations-of-ML/README.md

     - Trapezoid,
     - Polygons (regular and irregular),
     - Circles (radius and diameter, chords, tangents, arcs, angles),
+- 3D cylinders and volume,
+- Planes and disks,
+- Spheres,
 - Polyhedrons are 3D object with flat faces and edges, and
 - Dihedrons are a 2D object in 3D space with two faces and edges of neglegible thickness.
 - Trigonometry
     - Right-angle triangle (opposite, adjacent, hypotenuse),
     - Sine, cosine, tangent,